-Christmas storm approaches West, as East gets warmer
+Christmas storm in West, warmer temps in East

 By Sunday, "high temperatures may reach 15 or more degrees above average for many areas of the plains, Ohio and Tennessee valleys, and the Southeast," according to the NWS.

 With mellow weather, airports weren't the nightmare that many have come to dread during the holiday season.
-On Friday, the US had 3,023 flight delays, with most of them in San Francisco and Los Angeles, according to the FlightAware flight tracking website.
+On Saturday, the United States had 573 flight delays, with most of them in Chicago, according to the FlightAware flight tracking website.

-Much of the delays in those California cities were due to rain, low clouds and in LA, runway construction.

 Vikings plane slides off runway

-Meanwhile on Friday, a plane carrying the Minnesota Vikings football team slid off a runway at Appleton Airport in Wisconsin.
+Meanwhile, a plane carrying the Minnesota Vikings football team slid off a runway Friday amid snow at Wisconsin's Appleton Airport.
 The NFL team is playing the Green Bay Packers on Saturday.

 The Vikings posted on Twitter that the plane was taxiing after a safe landing when it slid off the runway and became stuck.